Han-Huynh-1992/springboot-microservices-kafka/README.md

-# Spring Boot Kafka Microservices Order Processing System
+# Distributed Event-Driven Ordering Backend System - Spring Boot, Kafka

 This project demonstrates a microservices architecture built with Spring Boot and Apache Kafka, containerized using Docker Compose for easy local deployment.